Photo by Cat Bassano via Unsplash

 HIRED!
 Helped many to secure the job they desired.

 Related Blog Stories:

 You Have To Be Willing To Fail To Succeed

 I have to admit it wasn’t easy.
 Websites, marketing, and sales weren’t my forte.
 Somehow I started getting clients who got results.
 Best of all, I was happy.
 Was it where I wanted to be?
 No, not yet.
 But I recognized the need to be willing to fail for me to succeed.

-What I’ve realized is that everything in my past, including all of the failures and the learning are what I had to do.
-It was the only way for me to get to where I am today.
+I’ve realized that everything in my past, including all of the failures and the learning, is what I had to do.
+It was the only way to get to where I am today.
 Over the years, I’ve learned what works and what doesn’t.
 I see my business growing, and I’m where I want to be right now.

 - Pay attention to breadcrumbs.
 Do not ignore subtle messages.